Skip to main content

 1. Product group configuration

-This step defines the core structure and selling rules.
+This step defines the core structure, visibility, and selling rules for the product group.

 Video walkthrough